F3real/F3real.github.io/content/opensubtitles_addon.md

 console.log('Pro enabled');
 ~~~

-Basically, check is so simple it is easily bypassed by simply injecting same `js` object on our own.
+Basically, check is so simple it is easily bypassed by simply injecting the same `js` object on our own.

-As a reminder if you want to test and play with addon, it is quite easy to load custom addon both in Firefox and Chrome.
+As a reminder, if you want to test and play with the addon, it is quite easy to load custom addon both in Firefox and Chrome.

 In Firefox you have to navigate to `about:debugging` then go  `This Firefox -> Load Temporary Add-on...` and select manifest in unpacked addon folder. (funny thing is current addon they have is not even working in current Firefox 72)

 In Chrome you have to navigate to `chrome://extensions/` enable `Developer mode` and then use `Load unpacked` to select addon folder.

-And as an end note, injecting `headerinject.js` does actually hide some advertisement but combination of `NoScript` and `AddBlockPlus` is still far superior.
+And as an endnote, injecting `headerinject.js` does actually hide some advertisement but a combination of `NoScript` and `AddBlockPlus` is still far superior.